OpenUp-LabTakizawa/rasnage/README.md

 ```

 ## 🆚 VSCode

-[VSCode](https://code.visualstudio.com/) is the recommended IDE for working on this project, as it has been configured.
+[Visual Studio Code](https://code.visualstudio.com/) is the recommended IDE for working on this project, as it has been configured.

 Once opening, you can run `Extensions: Show Recommended Extensions` to install the recommended extensions for good development is automatically configured.